texxasrulez/simple_secure_contact_form/README.md

 ![Alt text](/images/screenshot.png?raw=true "ScreenShot")

-This is obviously an image that has been altered since Rhona Mitra does not email me, but I did paste a Class C Private IP address over the actual IP Address used to send this test message to acurately show how the actual email address looks for privacy reasons.
+This is obviously an image that has been altered since Rhona Mitra does not email me, but I did paste a Class C Private IP address over the actual IP Address used to send this test message, for privacy reasons, to accuarately represent the look you should expect from stock script.
 In my testing, this script has captured actual IP Addresses every time I have received SPAM, but it still hasn't gotten Rhona Mitra to use my code and correspond with me... :-(